 Depending on your goals, one of these cards could be for you:

-- If you're a jet-setter: The Capital One® Venture® Rewards Credit Card is a flexible travel rewards card that charges no foreign transaction fees has an annual fee of $95.
-You'll get an intro bonus of 100,000 miles when you spend $20,000 in 12 months, worth $1,000 towards travel (or 50,000 miles, worth $500 in travel rewards, if you spend $3,000 on purchases in the first 3 months as a cardholder).
+- If you're a jet-setter: The Capital One Venture Rewards Credit Card is a flexible travel rewards card that charges no foreign transaction fees has an annual fee of $95.
+You'll get an intro bonus of 100,000 miles when you spend $20,000 in 12 months.

 - If you want a simple rewards structure: The Citi® Double Cash Card - 18 month BT offer from our partner, provides cash back at the same rate for every purchase: 1% back when you buy an item, and another 1% back when you pay it off.
 That makes it easy to both rack up and use rewards, on everything from travel to groceries, without having to understand complex redemption programs.

 - If you're loyal to a specific airline: Frequent Delta flyers can save by using the Delta SkyMiles® Gold American Express Card, for example, which waives the charge on your first checked bag and gives you Main Cabin 1 priority boarding on Delta flights.
-Southwest Airlines loyalists can get a $75 Southwest travel credit each year from the Southwest Rapid Rewards® Priority Credit Card, plus 20% back as a statement credit on drinks and Wi-Fi on Southwest flights.
+Southwest Airlines loyalists can earn 40,000 points if they spend $1,000 with the card in the first 3 months they have it.
+For the first year, cardholders also earn 3 points per dollar spent on dining, which includes takeout and eligible delivery services.
+Plus, cardholders get a $75 Southwest travel credit each year from the Southwest Rapid Rewards® Priority Card and 20% back as a statement credit on drinks and Wi-Fi on Southwest flights.

 Consider Improving Your Credit Before Applying

 The perks of rewards cards could incentivize you to up your credit score—in addition to benefits like lower interest rates on loans and a potentially easier time qualifying for new credit.
 To improve your credit score, try these tactics: